the-marian/dotfiles/README.md

 echo ".dotfiles" >> .gitignore git clone --bare git@github.com:the-marian/dotfiles.git $HOME/.dotfiles
 config checkout
+config config --local status.showUntrackedFiles no
 ```

-Last step `config checkout` might fail with a message like:
+The `config checkout` step might fail with a message like:
 ```
 error: The following untracked working tree files would be overwritten by checkout:
     .zshrc